appvia/tako/README.md

 1. A developer looking to adopt containers into their ways of working will use docker and go to the docker documentation as a reference point
 2. To test components together, Docker will refer you to use docker compose
 3. Because of 1 and 2, a developer will have a docker compose file
-4. They will build a container with their application in it (best practices around this will be varied from team to team)
+4. They will build an application container but best practices around this will vary from team to team
-5. They will have a repository to push their container to (this could be private, public, saas, cloud or on-premise)
+5. They will push their application container to a docker repository (this could be private, public, saas, cloud or on-premise)
 6. They will put steps in their CI eventually to repeat the above processes as CI steps

-When it comes to then deploying their application, there is a divergence on how that is achieved.
-As an application will need more than just their running application, they will need to:
+When it comes to then deploying their application inside of Kubernetes, there is then additional steps and knowledge required.
+As there is a need to work within the Kubernetes framework, new requirements come into play, the application will now need to:

 + Have an ingress or service endpoint to talk to that routes to their application
 + Have configuration be it environment variables or a configuration file for their application to use
-+ Have dependent services, (if required), available to consume for the application to work
++ Have dependent services, (if required), available to consume for the application to work, within that environment or accessible from the environment
 + Have storage if required for application state
++ Have network policies, (depending on the Kubernetes setup they are deploying to)
++ Have a domain name for CI or others to easily consume to test or access
++ Have a certificate, if encryption is required to consume the application

 If people go to use Kubernetes, this change can be quite time consuming for a developer to take what is running locally and port it to another framework and repeat this throughout different environments.